blockademy/logging-lib/README.md

   - Use WARN for potential errors, like things that you want to inform to the operations team but aren't necesarily errors.
   - Use ERROR for real errors.
 Make sure you're sending the Error object first!
 No need to use templates/interpolation, keep it clean.

-- Send the right parameters the the logger (see Logging methods)
+- Send the right parameters to the logger (see Logging methods)

 ## Logging methods